Norway as a winter destination is growing – more travellers in February

 Latest releases from The Avinor Group

-Avinor is now launching tenders for the operation of kiosk/convenience store concessions with an estimated combined value exceeding NOK 2 billion over a five-year period.
+Avinor is launching tenders for the operation of retail spaces across the airports in Oslo, Bergen, Stavanger, and Trondheim, with an estimated total value exceeding NOK 4,5 billion over a five-year period.

 In our pressroom you can read all our latest releases, find our press contacts, images, documents and other relevant information about us.